BabylonJS/BabylonNative/README.md

 CMake will generate a new `BabylonNative.xcodeproj` file in your working directory.
 Please be patient; this process can take several minutes.
-When the process is completed, open the project by double-clicking on it in Finder, or with the following
+When the process is completed, open the project by double-clicking on it in Finder or by entering the following command:
-command:

 ```
 open BabylonNative.xcodeproj